Mean-Field Games With Finitely Many Players: Independent Learning and Subjectivity: Introduction

+1) In Section~\ref{sec:model}, we propose a new model of partially observed $n$-player mean-field games.
+This model is suitable for the study of decentralized learning and is flexible enough to model various alternative observation channels.
+In particular, each agent observes its own local actions and partially observes the global state.
+Observation channels considered include (a)~global state observability, (b) (local state and) mean-field observability (c) compressed mean-field observability, and (d) only local state observability.

+2) In Section~\ref{sec:objective-stationary-equilibrium}, we show that if the remaining players follow (memoryless) stationary policies, then an individual faces a control problem equivalent to a POMDP (Lemma~\ref{lemma:POMDP}).
+Moreover, under mean-field observability and a symmetry condition on the policies of other players, Theorem~\ref{theorem:mean-field-MDP} states that this control problem is equivalent to a fully observed MDP.
+We also show that the MDP equivalence does not hold in general when one relaxes either mean-field observability or symmetry of policies.
+This non-equivalence to an MDP is an important distinction between the model studied here and the limit model with infinitely many agents.
+In Theorem~\ref{theorem:mean-field-equilibrium}, for the case of mean-field observability, we prove the existence of perfect equilibrium in the set of (memoryless) stationary policies.
+This result builds on Theorem~\ref{theorem:mean-field-MDP}, and is of independent interest.

-\textbf{Contributions:} \begin{enumerate} \item We study learning iterates obtained by independent learners in a partially observed $N$-player mean-field game.
-In Theorem~\ref{theorem:naive-learning}, we show that when each agent uses a stationary policy and naively runs Q-learning and state value estimation algorithms, its learning iterates converge almost surely under mild conditions on the game;
+3) We study learning iterates obtained by independent learners in a partially observed $n$-player mean-field game.
+In Theorem~\ref{theorem:naive-learning}, we show that when each agent uses a (memoryless) stationary policy and naively runs single-agent value estimation algorithms (Algorithm~\ref{algo:Q-learning}), its learning iterates converge almost surely under mild assumptions.
+In Appendix~\ref{appendix:implied-MDPs}, we characterize these almost sure limits in terms of underlying, implied MDPs.
+We offer a new perspective on independent learning, interpreting it as a subjective model adopted by the learning agent.
+The limiting values of the agent's learning iterates are then interpreted as subjective value functions, in analogy to objective value functions in single-agent MDPs.
+Then, we define subjective $\epsilon$-best-responding in Definition~\ref{def:subjective-BR} and we use this to define subjective $\epsilon$-equilibrium (also called subjective Q-equilibrium) in Definition~\ref{def:subjective-equilibrium}.
+In Lemma~\ref{lemma:mean-field-subjective-equilibrium}, we show that subjective $\epsilon$-equilibrium exists under mean-field observability.

-\item We define a notion of subjective $\epsilon$-equilibrium for partially observed $N$-player mean-field games.
-By analogy to an $\epsilon$-optimality criterion for MDPs, we argue that this notion of subjective equilibrium is natural and suitable for the analysis of independent learners;